makyo/drab-makyo.com/will/will.md

 ### Section 2: Services, Obituaries, or Articles

+1. Please mention my transgender identity.
+That is important to me.
-1. Please do not be shy in mentioning furry.
+2. Please do not be shy in mentioning furry.
 This subculture means a hell of a lot to me, I don't want that downplayed.
-2. Please mention my polyamorous relationship structure.
+3. Please mention my polyamorous relationship structure.
 I love my polycule, and others besides.
 Reducing my relationships to the one that's legally binding would be an insult.

 ### Section 3: Final Notes